top of page

 History

-In early 2017, when the Trump Administration announced the Muslim ban and began broadening deportations beyond the already inhumane practices of the Obama administration, two organizations brought a vision for faith-based immigration advocacy to life.
-Faith in Action's LA RED campaign and Sanctuary DMV founded the DMV Sanctuary Congregation Network to put the power of faith to work for immigration justice.
-Renamed the Congregation Action Network (CAN) in 2019, The Congregation Action Network was a program of LA RED, Faith in Action's immigrant justice initiative, until May 2022.
+In early 2017, when the Trump Administration announced the Muslim ban and began broadening deportations beyond the already inhumane practices of the Obama administration, two organizations brought a vision for faith-based immigration advocacy to life: Faith in Action and Sanctuary DMV founded the DMV Sanctuary Congregation Network to put the power of faith to work for immigration justice.
+Renamed the Congregation Action Network (CAN) in 2019, CAN was a program of LA RED, Faith in Action's immigrant justice initiative, until May 2022.
 That month, CAN incorporated as an independent advocacy organization.
+CAN is now officially recognized as a 501(c)(3) nonprofit, with The Festival Center in Washington, DC acting as CAN's fiscal sponsor.

 "This is the way we live into our values and convictions.
 We are engaging in faithful resistance to unjust laws and inhumane practices."